 Students taking Global Migration course will participate in a walking tour of Manchester to trace different migratory movements to the city and to identify key signifiers of past and more recent migratory movements.

-The walking tour with be interactive and offer students a real insight into the city of Manchester and its history.
+The walking tour will be interactive and offer students a real insight into the city of Manchester and its history.
 As well as understanding migration and its impact it will also raise their awareness of other rights struggles that have been central to the city’s history including: the suffragettes, gay rights, religious freedoms and the fight against slavery.Professor Alice Bloch / Professor of Sociology

 - Development Economics